paulmillr/noble-curves/README.md

 and coordinates `Gx`, `Gy` of generator point.

 **`k` generation** is done deterministically, following [RFC6979](https://www.rfc-editor.org/rfc/rfc6979).
+It is suggested to use `extraEntropy` option, which incorporates randomness into signatures to increase their security.

-For this you will need `hmac` & `hash`, which in our implementations is provided by noble-hashes.
+For k generation, specifying `hmac` & `hash` is required, which in our implementations is done by noble-hashes.
 If you're using different hashing library, make sure to wrap it in the following interface:

 ```ts